Listen to this article

 Golden syrup, also called light treacle, is a popular sugar beet cane or juice and is a byproduct of making sugar.
 It has a thick texture and viscosity that is similar to honey or maple syrup and is a light to medium color..
 It is made from refining

 Substitutes for Golden Syrup

 Honey is a very popular substitute for golden syrup since most people already have it sitting in their pantry.
 While the sweetness and texture may be similar, using honey will change the flavor of the recipe slightly.
-Since honey is so expensive, many people use a half-honey, half-corn syrup mixture to substitute for golden syrup.
+You can also use a half-honey, half-corn syrup mixture as a substitute for golden syrup.